propublica/sunlight-congress/docs/index.md

 __example using enacted and chamber__

 **Note**: The API will try to automatically infer the type of values you supply.
-So a value of "true" or "false" will be treated as booleans, and any values with all digits will be treated as
+A value of "true" or "false" will be treated as a boolean, and any value with all digits will be treated as an integer.

 You can also use various operators to perform more powerful queries, by appending "__[operator]" to the end of the field name you are filtering on.